papyri/site-docs/checklist.md

  * XLIV, see P.Berl.Cohen
  * XLV, Annotations in Greek and Latin Texts from Egypt, by K.McNamee.
 2007 [Oxbow]
  * XLVI, see P.Clackson
+ * XLVII, In pursuit of invisibility: ritual texts from late Roman Egypt, by Richard L. Phillips.
+2009.
+ * XLVIII, To mega biblion: book-ends, end-titles, and coronides in papyri with hexametric poetry, by F. Schironi.
+2010.
+ * XLIX, see P.Mich.
+XX
+ * L, A prosopography of Byzantine Aphrodito, by G.R.
+Ruffini.
+2011.
+ * LI, see P.Lond.Herm.
+ * LII, New epigrams of Palladas: a fragmentary papyrus codex (P. CtYBR inv.
+4000), by K.W.
+Wilkinson.
+2012.
+ * LIII, see P.Bagnall

 ### ArchivBeih.
  = _Archiv für Papyrusforschung und verwandte Gebiete_.
 Beiheften.